Kong/docs.konghq.com/app/konnect/analytics/explorer.md

 * **With**: Kong Latency (p95), Upstream Latency (p95)
 * **Per**: Minute

-Then, they add a filter to filter by the control plane
+Then, you can add a filter to filter by the control plane:

 * **Filter By**: Control Plane
 * **Choose Operator**: In